-The GOVERNING AUTHORITY will annually conduct an inventory of all school assets, to include cost, acquired year, a brief description of the asset, and whether federal/title funds were used for the acquisition of such asset.
+The GOVERNING AUTHORITY will annually conduct an inventory of all school assets, consistent with the GOVERNING AUTHORITY's asset management policies to include cost, acquired year, a brief description of the asset, and whether federal/title funds were used for the acquisition of such asset.
 The date the inventory was completed should also be recorded, and a copy of this inventory report must be submitted to the SPONSOR by September 30.